appable0/AmbientAddons-CT/README.md

 * Trapper auto-start quest: automatically starts trapper quests.
 * Trapper ESP: Renders position of trapper mobs from reasonably large distance.
 <img src="https://user-images.githubusercontent.com/16139460/193432076-da692f74-dcc5-4b6f-9604-f04ed03a2fcd.png" width="400">

+## Notes
+* The config folder is saved in the .minecraft config folder, unlike most ChatTriggers modules, so that updating manually is simple without resetting config.
+* If you have used previous versions of AmbientAddons, the configuration was unfortunately reset because of a large number of breaking changes to the save files.